 Watch general conference online

-[Updated April 2019.
-Includes two newest apostles.]
+[Updated April 2024.
+Includes newest apostle.]

 This worksheet is for taking notes on during general conference.
 It combines boxes for writing in, as well as check boxes for quickly giving yourself assignments to do after conference, such as talks you want to re-read, or talks you want to copy quotes from.
 It’s a great resource for adults or teens.